 All you have to do is update the following areas of your Business Profile with the new keywords:

-- Business description (swap out old keyword with new keywords)
+- Business description (swap out old keywords with new keywords)

 - Profile posts (use the new keywords in new posts and consider deleting old posts)